How Much Freedom Does An Effectiveness Metric Really Have?: A New Perspective -- IPSO

 \item And if $p<\alpha$ from that second test as well, add that further claim (by adding a $\ddagger$, or some other preferred symbol) to the reported results, as a corroboration of generality. \end{itemize} That is, we argue in response to {\bf{RQ4}} that one {\IPSO}-based test ``in the hand'' is worth multiple other metrics ``in the bush'' when seeking to add generality to an evaluation that has, for principled reasons, been based on a chosen user-matched effectiveness metric.

 \myparagraph{Implications and Limitations}

 If a single pair of SERPs lead to an {\IPSO} outcome of $\NI$ or $\NS$, then the relationship between the two SERPs in an ``at $k$'' comparison is certain and is metric-agnostic.
-On the other hand, if an {\IPSO}-based Sign test over a set of topics yields a significant outcome, there can be no certainty that the outcome is applicable to all of the tested topics, nor to all future topics.
-That, of course, is the nature of statistical testing -- it gives confidence but never certainty, with even that confidence relying on the measured sample being representative of the population that is to be predicted.
+On the other hand, as has been noted above, if an {\IPSO}-based Sign test over a set of topics yields a significant outcome, there is still no confidence that the outcome is applicable to all of the tested topics, nor to all future topics.
+That lack of confidence is partly a consequence of the nature of statistical testing -- it gives encouragement (based on a representative sample) but never certainty; and is partly a consequence of the fact that {\IPSO} is an imprecise indicator, with the {\NS} and {\NI} classes both admitting score equality, and with the {\NP} class able to swing either way.

 Also worth noting is that -- as is also the case for standard metric scores -- each SERP length $k$ is likely to lead to a different computed $p$ value.
 In the case of most metrics, as the evaluation depth increases, so too does the likelihood of significance, an effect that was identified in connection with Figure~\ref{fig-hist2}.
 But in the case of {\IPSO}, the fact that the $\NI$ and $\NS$ topic counts in any given set cannot increase as $k$ increases means that the $p$ value will, other things being equal, also tend to increase.
 That is, the greater the value of $k$, the less likely will be a Sign test $p$ value that is below the threshold.
 We will undertake further experimentation to explore this aspect of our proposal.